-We started chatting to the guy in front of us and he informed us that this was normal procedure here and he had to endure this every other week, so we’d better learn to be patient.
+We started chatting to the guy in front of us and he informed us that this was normal procedure here and he had to endure security at Tel Aviv airport every other week, so we’d better learn to be patient.

 Then every item was swapped for explosives.
 Phew… all green.
 Apart from my laptop… AUTSCH.
 Red.
 What the heck?
 How could this be?
 Strike two.

 OK, so I now had to wait for her supervisor.
 Meanwhile the lady continued checking my bag… out came my work files, she flicked through my notebook and diary.
 Opened every compartment of my bag (whilst still managing to miss my second passport, tucked into the back of my bag… probably a good thing, this might have raised even more questions).